What Are the Different Types of Engineering?

 As an industrial engineer, you must work well with people.
 Industrial engineers' primary tasks may include designing facilities and information systems, managing inventories, overseeing personnel assignments, and ensuring workplace safety.

 - Component engineering

 - Financial engineering

 What Salary Can You Earn With an Engineering Degree?

-According to the Bureau of Labor Statistics, professionals working architecture and engineering jobs make a median annual income of $81,440 — about $40,000 more than the median income for all jobs in the U.S. Naturally, though, certain types of engineering jobs can bring in higher wages than others, depending on factors like demand and industry.
+According to the Bureau of Labor Statistics, architecture and engineering workers reported a median annual income of $83,160 in May 2020 — about $40,000 more than the median salary for all jobs in the U.S. Certain types of engineering jobs may offer higher incomes depending on factors like demand and industry.